 For those home designers with more contemporary and risqué tastes, pairing light and dark tones of wood together is just fine.
 There is nothing wrong with high contrast here.
 However, it is important to unify and balance the strong variation in tone through the use of cohesive accessories.
 For instance, if coffee & end tables in a living room are made of a light oak wood, and there are also dark wooden rocking chairs in the room, the following can be done: place light-colored throws over the backs of the dark rocking chairs and place dark lamps, bowls, or other accessories on the lighter hued tables.
 By doing this, the variety and contrast of the wood pieces are unified and balanced.
 Taking this scenario a step further, a painting that has both dark and light tones can be chosen for the living room.
 This will create even more harmony between the mixes of wood.

 There are no real rules when it comes to mixing and matching varying shades of wood furniture in a room.
 In the end, it comes down to the specific tastes and style of the decorator.
 However, the suggestions noted above will help to unify, balance, and harmonize a room when mixes and matches of wood shades are incorporated into the same area.
-They will also help guide a more traditional or contemporary finished look.
+They will also help guide a more traditional or contemporary finished look and provide services of Dumpster Rental Baltimore Area.